NJ Forest Watch States

 Our group, NJ Forest Watch/Friends of Sparta Mountain, has been working for over 6+ years with many other environmental groups on the protection and preservation of our NJ Public Forests.
 We are now asking the public to get further involved, as our NJ Forests are being cut down by our own DEP, Division of Fish and Wildlife, and their private partners, including NJ Audubon Society (not a chapter of National Audubon).
 These logging activities run counter to any good climate science and threaten our future.

-Below is a map of the new area where they want to log.
+Below is a map of this recent area where they logged.
 Over 130+ Rare, Threatened/Endangered and Special Concern Species have been documented on Sparta Mountain.
 The State Endangered forest interior dependent Red-shouldered Hawk, and State Threatened Barred Owl, who both reside by the Edison Bog, will be negatively impacted.
 Logging will certainly destroy their habitat.
 Help to protect their habitat from being destroyed.

 Below are some actionable items that you can do today.
 Be a part of the solution!